Dre Campbell Farm

 The easiest way to store dill long-term is by drying the leaves.

-After harvesting, secure your bundles of dill with rubber bands or something similar.
-Next, hang the bundles of dill upside-down in a dark, dry place that is well-ventilated.
+After harvesting, secure your dill bundles with rubber bands or a similar material.
+Next, hang the bundles of dill upside down in a dark, dry, well-ventilated place.

-Let the herbs dry out for two weeks.
-When the dill leaves are completely dry, you can remove them from the stems.
-Then store the dried leaves in an airtight storage container.
+Let the herbs dry for one to two weeks, or until the leaves crumble easily.
+When the dill leaves are dry, you can remove them from the stems.
+Then, store the dried leaves in an airtight storage container.

 Another option is to refrigerate fresh dill leaves.
-After rinsing, pat dry them, then wrap them in moist paper towels.
-Next, place the bundle into a plastic container or bag that can be sealed.
+After rinsing, pat them dry, then wrap them in moist paper towels.
+Next, place the bundle in a sealed plastic container or bag.

-Store fresh dill for up to a week in the refrigerator in your crisper drawer.
-You can also store fresh dill for six to twelve months in your freezer.
+Fresh dill typically stays usable for about one to two weeks in the refrigerator when stored properly.
+You can also store fresh dill in your freezer for six to twelve months.

 Where to Buy Seeds